MuneebMuhammad/Blood-Management-System/README.md

 * In both terminal first write "npm install" to install the packages
 * In server directory run "nodemon"
 * In client directory run "npm run start"
-* You also need to have MySql database configured
+* You also need to configure mysql database with BMS.sql file